Henry VIII: Annulment from Catherine

 A year later, Catherine was banished from court, and her rooms were given to Anne Boleyn.
 Anne was an unusually educated and intellectual woman for her time and was keenly absorbed and engaged with the ideas of the Protestant Reformers, but the extent to which she herself was a committed Protestant is much debated.
 When Archbishop of Canterbury William Warham died, Anne's influence and the need to find a trustworthy supporter of the annulment had Thomas Cranmer appointed to the vacant position.
-This was approved by the Pope, unaware of the king's nascent plans for the Church.
+This was approved by the Pope, unaware of the King's nascent plans for the Church.

-Henry was married to Catherine for 24 years.
-Their divorce has been described as a "deeply wounding and isolating" experience for Henry.

 Marriage to Anne Boleyn

-In the winter of 1532, Henry met with Francis I at Calais and enlisted the support of the French king for his new marriage.
+In the winter of 1532, Henry met with Francis I at Calais and enlisted Francis's support for his new marriage.
 Immediately upon returning to Dover in England, Henry, now 41, and Anne went through a secret wedding service.
 She soon became pregnant, and there was a second wedding service in London on 25 January 1533.
-On 23 May 1533, Cranmer, sitting in judgment at a special court convened at Dunstable Priory to rule on the validity of the king's marriage to Catherine of Aragon, declared the marriage of Henry and Catherine null and void.
+On 23 May 1533, Cranmer, sitting in judgment at a special court convened at Dunstable Priory to rule on the validity of the King's marriage to Catherine of Aragon, declared the marriage of Henry and Catherine null and void.
 Five days later, on 28 May 1533, Cranmer declared the marriage of Henry and Anne to be valid.
 Catherine was formally stripped of her title as queen, becoming instead "princess dowager" as the widow of Arthur.
-In her place, Anne was crowned queen consort on 1 June 1533.
-The queen gave birth to a daughter slightly prematurely on 7 September 1533.
+In her place, Anne was crowned queen on 1 June 1533.
+The Queen gave birth to a daughter slightly prematurely on 7 September 1533.
 The child was christened Elizabeth, in honour of Henry's mother, Elizabeth of York.

 Following the marriage, there was a period of consolidation, taking the form of a series of statutes of the Reformation Parliament aimed at finding solutions to any remaining issues, whilst protecting the new reforms from challenge, convincing the public of their legitimacy, and exposing and dealing with opponents.
-Although the canon law was dealt with at length by Cranmer and others, these acts were advanced by Thomas Cromwell, Thomas Audley and the Duke of Norfolk and indeed by Henry himself.
+Although the canon law was dealt with at length by Cranmer and others, these acts were advanced by Thomas Cromwell, Thomas Audley and Thomas Howard, 3rd Duke of Norfolk and indeed by Henry himself.
 With this process complete, in May 1532 More resigned as Lord Chancellor, leaving Cromwell as Henry's chief minister.
 With the Act of Succession 1533, Catherine's daughter, Mary, was declared illegitimate; Henry's marriage to Anne was declared legitimate; and Anne's issue declared to be next in the line of succession.
-With the Acts of Supremacy in 1534, Parliament also recognised the king's status as head of the church in England and, together with the Act in Restraint of Appeals in 1532, abolished the right of appeal to Rome.
-It was only then that Pope Clement VII took the step of excommunicating the king and Cranmer, although the excommunication was not made official until some time later.
+With the Acts of Supremacy in 1534, Parliament recognised the King's status as head of the church in England and, together with the Act in Restraint of Appeals in 1532, abolished the right of appeal to Rome.
+It was only then that Pope Clement VII took the step of excommunicating the King and Cranmer, although the excommunication was not made official until some time later.